- Espresso Coffee Machine Summary Table

-If I had to choose between a great coffee grinder or having an espresso machine, I would choose the coffee grinder!
-With a coffee grinder you can still enjoy freshly brewed plunger coffee.
+If I had to choose between a great coffee grinder or espresso machine, I would want the coffee grinder!
+With a coffee grinder, you can still enjoy freshly brewed plunger coffee.
 But an espresso machine with no grinder, you’re forced to use pre-ground coffee which is usually stale soon after purchase.
-There’s also a lack of crema and the flavour is flat and dull.
+There’s also a lack of crema, and the flavor is flat and dull.

 One of the best purchases you can make for your coffee enjoyment is a quality burr coffee grinder, have a look at our Coffee Grinder Buying Guide to learn more.

 A volumetric espresso machine will deliver an exact amount of water through the ground coffee.
 With the press of a button, your machine will start brewing and then stop automatically when enough espresso has been brewed.
 To make an espresso on a manual machine, the owner must begin the brewing process and stop it when enough espresso has been brewed.

 Single Boiler, Heat Exchanger or Twin Boiler?

 ‘Heat exchanger’ and ‘twin boiler’ machines can extract espresso and steam milk simultaneously.
 On the other hand, a single boiler machine can only do one or the other and then must be switched to the other function, which takes 1-2 minutes to be ready.
 If your espresso machine is only required for one or two coffees at a time, or only dark coffees a single boiler machine will be perfect.
 However, to make several white coffees in quickly, a heat exchanger or twin boiler machine is recommended.

 Both a heat exchanger and twin boiler machine are capable of making an espresso and steam milk simultaneously.
 There isn’t a lot of difference between heat exchanger versus twin boiler devices.